Large Language Model Supply Chain: A Research Agenda: Downstream Ecosystem

-\textbf{Challenge \& Opportunity: App Store Governance.} Creating an LLM app store introduces several challenges, primarily concerning the quality control, compatibility, and ethical considerations of the models hosted.
-Ensuring that each LLM adheres to a high standard of accuracy, fairness, and security is crucial to maintaining user trust and compliance with regulatory standards.
-Additionally, the diversity of LLMs in terms of size, functionality, and intended use cases necessitates robust mechanisms for assessing and certifying model compatibility with various platforms and user requirements.
-Ethical concerns also come to the forefront, as the store must have stringent policies to prevent the dissemination of models that could be used maliciously or propagate bias, misinformation, or harmful content.
-However, an LLM app store also presents vast opportunities for innovation and value creation.
-By implementing mechanisms for user engagement, such as ratings and reviews, the store can facilitate a feedback loop that drives the evolution of more sophisticated and user-aligned LLMs, promoting a culture of transparency and accountability within the LLM community.
+\textbf{Challenge II~[\underline{SE + S\&P Perspective}]: App Store Governance.} The creation and management of an LLM app store present significant challenges in terms of quality control, compatibility, and ethical considerations~\cite{zhao2024llm,su2024gpt}.
+Ensuring that each LLM-powered application adheres to high standards of accuracy, fairness, and security is crucial for maintaining user trust and compliance with regulatory standards.
+Security and ethical concerns are at the forefront, as the store must implement stringent policies to prevent the dissemination of models that could be used maliciously or propagate bias, misinformation, or harmful content~\cite{hou2024security}.
+In addition, LLM app stores are required to implement strong safeguards to protect children from inappropriate content and ensure that apps are designed with children’s best interests in mind.